Red Path: Release

 The film premiered in the Filmmakers of the Present (Cineasti del Presente) program at the 77th Locarno Film Festival.
 It was subsequently screened at the 2024 Vancouver International Film Festival, where it won the Audience Award for the Vanguard program.

 In November, it competed for the Golden Peacock Award at the 55th International Film Festival of India in International competition section and was screened on 22 November.
+It won the 2024 Golden Tanit and Audience Award at the Carthage Film Festival.